tencent cloud

 producer, err := client.CreateProducer(pulsar.ProducerOptions{

-DisableBatching: true, // Disable batch operation
+DisableBatching: true, // Disable the batch feature.

 })